EthanDGee/ryleeeeeeeeeeeee/docs/gee_stott_final_presentation/presentation.md

 # Experiments - Evaluation Metrics

 - **Top-1 Accuracy**: Predicted move matches actual human move
 - **Top-5 Accuracy**: Actual move in top 5 predictions.
-This is a good for a more generalizaed alignment.
+This is a good for a more generalized alignment.

 ---